 University of Canberra Hospital

-The University of Canberra Hospital (UCH): Specialist Centre for Rehabilitation, Recovery and Research has officially opened to the public.
-From Semester 2 2018, some students studying units in the Faculty of Health will have classes in the new state-of-the-art Clinical Education and Research Centre (CERC) - the University's shared teaching and research space at the hospital.
-We will be providing updates to ensure you are ready when the new teaching facility opens.
+The University of Canberra Hospital (UCH): Specialist Centre for Rehabilitation, Recovery and Research is now open.
+Students studying in the Faculty of Health will have classes in the new state-of-the-art Clinical Education and Research Centre (CERC) - the University's shared teaching and research space at the hospital.

 UCH is the largest purpose-built rehabilitation centre in the ACT and surrounding region, with capacity for 140 inpatient beds, 75 day places and additional outpatient services.
 As a sub-acute care facility, UCH provides a supportive environment for people needing rehabilitation or mental health care.